Gin-Quin/Fa/documentation/operations/transfer.md

-# Insert and extract
+# Transfer

-Fa introduces two operators to easily insert and extract values from namespaces, arrays, objects and tuples.
+Fa introduces two operators to easily transfer values from and to one namespace, array, object or tuple.

 The `>>` extract operator is used to extract one or more values from a namespace, array, object or tuple.